 Straightening your hair can be damaging if it isn’t done correctly.
-For the second part of our hair straightening special, we’ve chosen our five favourite hair straighteners that won’t fry your curls – if you’re careful
+We’ve chosen our five favourite hair straighteners that won’t fry your curls – if you’re careful

 Searching for the perfect hair straighteners?
 With so many brands on the market, it can be difficult to choose the right one for your hair.

 We tested some of the newest hair straighteners available, in search of the ones that smoothed our hair to perfection but without causing too much hair damage.

 Take a look at our guide to straightening your hair with minimal damage.

 When choosing the best straighteners we kept in mind a few different criteria – how sturdy and high quality the iron felt, how quickly it heats up, how many heat settings were available and how long our straight hair lasted without frizz.

 It wasn’t easy – but we narrowed it down to our top five favourites: